kindo-tk/VIT_winter_sem/README.md

 ---

 ## 📝 About Me
-I'm a Mathematics graduate currently pursuing a Master's in Data Science at VIT.
+I'm a Mathematics graduate currently pursuing Master's in Data Science at VIT.
 I'm passionate about:
 - 🧠 Solving real-world problems using data
 - 🖥️ Developing machine learning models
 - 📊 Creating impactful visualizations